 MTH-1505 SPSS Lab (1 Credits) Prerequisite: MTH-1500 or MTH-1501.
+Each student is required to purchase and install SPSS on their personal computer.
+Please be aware SPSS software cannot be installed on a Chromebook.
 The MTH1505 lab will focus on the relationship between the course material learned from a statistics class or specifically from MTH 1500 Statistics for the Social and Behavioral Sciences and the application of SPSS.
 The SPSS program will be taught during this lab as students are introduced to the SPSS package and gain working knowledge of the software.
 The output of the data will be interpreted by the students during the one-hour period for the lab.
 MTH 1505 is design to be taken concurrently with MTH 1500, or may be taken as a stand-alone one-credit course for students who have already taken a statistics class and have no working knowledge of SPSS.